-We aren’t cold and heartless; quite the opposite is true.
+Sarcastic people aren’t cold and heartless; quite the opposite is true.
 We just can’t let people know we have actual feelings.
 Admitting we’re sensitive, emotional people is like kryptonite to a sarcastic person — it destroys our invincibility.

 If you bare your soul to us and tell us a sad story, chances are we’ll make a smart aleck comment lest we burst into tears and prove that under our hard exteriors we have a soft, chewy center.

-2. We don’t take compliments very well.
+2. Sarcastic women don’t take compliments very well.

-I was recently dating a guy who asked me, “Why do you roll your eyes and give a sarcastic comment every time I tell you-you’re beautiful?”
+I was recently dating a guy who asked me, “Why do you roll your eyes and give a sarcastic comment every time I tell you you’re beautiful?”

-I think I responded with, “Yes, I’m a supermodel.
+I think I responded with, “Yes, I’m a super-model.
 I have a photo shoot tomorrow for a plastic surgeon.
 He wants some ‘before pictures’ for his advertising.”
 We’re no longer dating.

 If you tell us we’re funny, we decide then and there that you’re worthy.
 You “get us” and there is nothing hotter than that.

 If you want to date us, you have to be quick on your toes.
 There’s nothing more pathetic than a man curled up in a fetal position, rocking back and forth, and whimpering about how mean we are.

-5. Not all sarcasm is mean.
+5. Not all of our sarcasm is mean.

 I tend to be very sarcastic, but I rarely say anything hurtful.
 I have a deep appreciation for irony, and a large amount of the time my sarcasm is directed at me.
 I reserve the mean sarcasm for special occasions.